 Why is your break-even point important?

-Although you’ll probably have several different places where money comes in and goes out and all manner of reports tracking bits and pieces, a break-even calculation brings all of these numbers into one place.
+Although you’ll probably have several different places where money comes in and goes out, and different reports that are tracking various bits and pieces, a break-even calculation brings all of these numbers into one place.
 It gives you a clear picture of what it costs to keep your business afloat, and how much money you would need to bring in for your business to be thriving.

 Once you know your break-even point, you can feel confident that you know the financial state of your business, and not wonder if you’re going to be able to afford to pay bills, staff or invest in something new.

 How to calculate your break-even point and daily targets